Clever/ARCHIVED-json-schema-converter/README.md

+# Notice

+_ARCHIVED: This repo is no longer maintained by Clever._

 # JSON Schema Converter

-_ARCHIVED: This repo is no longer maintained by Clever.
-If you're interested in taking ownership, please let us know via a GH issue._

 A translation and validation library between [JSON Schema](http://json-schema.org/) and any other schema.